 I’ll admit this up front: When I first heard of gluten free soap, my reaction was, “What… really?
 Do we really need gluten free soap?
 Soap?”
 I mean, I’m usually the first person in the room to suggest a gluten free diet for someone suffering from IBS, stomach problems or any sort of chronic illness or disease.
-I’ve recommended a GF diet to close friends, people I’ve just met at parties, distant relatives, and complete strangers on the Metro.
+I’ve recommended a GF diet to close friends, family members, people I’ve just met at parties, distant relatives, and complete strangers I pass on the sidewalk.
 (I only made one of those up.)

 I removed every source of gluten from my diet years ago, we’re now experimenting with a completely grain free diet, and I couldn’t be happier with the positive benefits I’ve gotten from removing gluten from my diet.
 (More details here at the Benefits Of Gluten Free Diet post.)
 So my “gluten free bona fides”, so to speak, are impeccable and beyond doubt.

 But I was still surprised to hear about the need for gluten free soap.
 When I think about it though, I probably shouldn’t have been.
 A couple of years ago, Mary Frances started having trouble with her scalp becoming red, irritated and itchy in the mornings.
 Over the course of the next few months, we finally tracked the culprit down – it was a form of wheat being used as an ingredient in her shampoo.